Richardsl/heatmap-calendar-obsidian/README.md

 ## How it works:

-First annotate your data in daily notes, see [Dataview annotation documentation](https://blacksmithgu.github.io/obsidian-dataview/data-annotation/).
+First annotate the data you want to track in your daily notes, see [Dataview annotation documentation](https://blacksmithgu.github.io/obsidian-dataview/data-annotation/).
 Then – create a [DataviewJS block](https://blacksmithgu.github.io/obsidian-dataview/api/intro/) and iterate over your data and pass it into Heatmap Calendar using *window.renderHeatmapCalendar()* or just *renderHeatmapCalendar()*.

 ![heatmap calendar how to example 1](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/heatmap-calendar-howto3.jpg?raw=true)